Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 Step #3: Write Data-Driven Headlines

-People have a million things that they want to do, other than read blog posts and articles.
+People have a million things that they want to do, other than reading blog posts and articles.
 The only way to get their attention is to write incredible headlines that are attractive and contain factual information through a data-driven approach.
-Upworthy’s posts get more social shares, because they use data journalism to ensure their headlines contain data.

 This factual information is usually obtained from experiments, surveys, test cases, case studies or research studies.
 When you add data to your headline that’s backed up in the content, you’ll win your audience’s trust.